RaresTudorache/Hidden-Markov-Model-Part-of-Speech-Tagging/README.md

 Hidden Markov Model - Part of Speech Tagging

-Tasks: Training a Hidden Markov Model and Implementing the Viterbi Algorithm using Python(NLTK)
+Tasks: Training a Hidden Markov Model and Implementing the Viterbi Algorithm using __Python(NLTK)__.